Planning Maps / Areas / Albury City / Table Top

 Is Table Top flood-prone?

-Very little of Table Top carries a mapped flood overlay (the Albury City average is 16%).
+About 16% of Table Top falls within a mapped flood overlay, against the council-wide suburb average of 28%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Table Top bushfire-prone?